gearboxworks/launch/README.md

 ### Using a remote Docker instance

 Don't have Docker installed on your machine?
-Set the `DOCKER_HOST` and you have complete access as though it's installed locally.
+Set the `DOCKER_HOST` environment variable and you have complete access as though it's installed locally.

 ![Mountebank3](docs/launch-Mountebank3.gif)